 This course is designed to explore the foundations of adventure theory and wilderness leadership.
 Students learn how to teach outdoor leisure activities.
 Concepts of judgment, decision making, leadership, and environmentally sensitive practices are introduced.
 Required field trips include indoor climbing, hiking, and canoeing.
-Prerequisites: KIN 1003 or consent of instructor, and a demonstrated ability to swim.
+Prerequisites: KIN 1003 or consent of instructor, ability to participate, and a demonstrated ability to swim.
 Spring of Odd-numbered Years.

 3033.
-Backcountry Skills and Techniques.
+Outdoor Skills and Techniques.